CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/DevLog.md

 **FeedBack**

 I presented these two mechanics and got some good feedback.
+I also got suggestions for what I should include or what to think more about

+- What does this say about presentation in websites and ui?
+- How is the sketch engaging?
+- What do u think it means? feels?
+How does it seem relevent to the experience?
+- Text close to mouse
+- Look into computer glitches. see if I want to include that
+- Windows 95 as aesthethic ref
+- Have a specific num of divs on the page, then start lowering the old divs in opacity
+- Create hidden messages in code and console